 A Little History of the Shop and the People Behind It

-San Pedro is a unique town at the end of a peninsula and the heart of the Los Angeles harbor.
+San Pedro is a unique town at the end of a peninsula and in the heart of the Los Angeles harbor.
 You don’t just drive through San Pedro, you must go there.
-Hard working and family oriented Mexican American, Italian and Yugoslav families make up most of the population of this picturesque and very diverse town.
+Hard working and family oriented Mexican, Italian, and Yugoslav families make up most of the population of this picturesque and very diverse town.

-Back in the summer of 1973, Kuzma (Matty) Domancich, a gentleman who was born and raised in San Pedro opened the doors of The Bike Palace for the first time, in its current location.
-Matty’s background had been in the automotive industry, where he served as a mechanic and salesman, but most recently as an owner of a Shell service station, that was directly across the street.
-His expertise as a mechanic, made Matty enjoy the bicycle business immediately.
-Matty’s enthusiasm and genuine interest in each customer set a standard we try to match each and every day.
+Back in the summer of 1973, Kuzma (Matty) Domancich, a gentleman who was born and raised in San Pedro, opened the doors of The Bike Palace for the first time in its current location.
+Matty’s background had been in the automotive industry, where he served as a mechanic and salesman, but most recently as an owner of a Shell service station that was directly across the street.
+His expertise as a mechanic made Matty enjoy the bicycle business immediately.
+Matty’s enthusiasm and genuine interest in each customer set the standard that we try to match each and every day.

 In March of 1974, Matty, who happens to be my godfather, gave me a job helping out around the bike shop.
 Dave Summers was Matty’s head mechanic at the time.
 Dave took me under his wing and taught me the feel of the tools and the workings of each and every bicycle component.
 Dave taught me to lace wheels, which I did.
 As the business grew, so did my enthusiasm for it.
 I knew I was doing something I truly loved on a regular basis.
 Back in those days it was cheaper to build your own wheels than to buy them built up.
 Raleighs were the shop’s main line.
 Centurion, Azuki, Nishiki, and KHS were added along with Schwinn in the early 1980s.
 For a short period we also sold and repaired mopeds.
 Puch and Tomas were the lines we sold.